-Situated 98km from Barcelona, Rupit is the perfect distance for a day trip and we experienced it with two other Catalonian towns from between the 1000 and the 1600s.
+Situated 98km from Barcelona, Rupit is the perfect distance for a day trip.
+We experienced it with two other Catalonian towns from between the 1000 and the 1600s.
 Rupit is of the latter era, with charming renaissance architecture and buildings predominantly made from stone.
 It’s first mentioned in the history books is 968, with the town originating officially around the 12th century.
 Like the many towns we’ve passed on the way the regional flag flutters defiantly in the breeze.
 It’s approaching siesta and already the town is dead quiet though maybe it just is that sleepy naturally, with only 270 residents.

 A history set in stone

 Vehicle access to the township is restricted to locals only.
 Instead there is a large public car park at the bottom of the hill.
-A river churns by against a steep bank and under an old stone bridge above the car park A lone restaurant, L’hort D’en Roca, sits atop a rocky outcrop, like a guard house protecting the village.
+A river churns by against a steep bank and under an old stone bridge above the car park, a lone restaurant, L’hort D’en Roca, sits atop a rocky outcrop, like a guard house protecting the village.

 An idyllic rural appeal

 As we make our way up the steep meandering road into the town the rain comes down.
 Gently at first.
-It gives us time to amble up the hill past a friendly donkey (the symbol of the region) and a rustic farmhouse with a haystack that thirstily soaks up the droplets as chickens seek shelter under a tin roof.
+It gives us time to amble up the hill past a friendly donkey (the symbol of the region).
+A rustic farmhouse with a haystack thirstily soaks up the droplets as chickens seek shelter under a tin roof.
 Looking back towards the car park below, the river is already swelling.
 Flash flooding is common, propelled by a combination of heavy rainfall and melting snow from the nearby Pyrenees that has already ensured the fertile farmlands are thoroughly waterlogged.
 The heightened position of the town means that it only affects the local playground and not any of the old stone houses.

 A gem of 16th Century architecture